Palawizard/Utransfer/README.md

 2. **Sending Files**:
    - Click on the "Send" button in the main interface.
    - Enter the recipient's IP address (through Hamachi or an open port).
+   - You can save the IP for later use by entering a username and checking "Save for later."
    - Select one or multiple files from your system via the file explorer.
    - Click "Send" and monitor the progress using the loading bar.